The Ultimate Guide To Decluttering Your Home

 5. Set yourself boundaries

 This one is important.
 If you know that you’re prone to keeping things that you don’t need and that most of your clutter is things that you’d be tempted to keep, rules need to be put in place.
-It’s hard to set yourself boundaries which is why you shouldn’t rush yourself through the process, but make sure that you know what you can keep and you can’t, will help you make progress.
+It’s hard to set yourself boundaries which is why you shouldn’t rush yourself through the process but making sure that you know what you can keep and you can’t, will help you make progress.
 If you don’t do this, you’ll probably end up rearranging your things rather than clearing them out, making yourself more work in the long run.

-Try to only let yourself keep a certain amount of things which are really important to you.
+Try to only let yourself keep a certain amount of things that are really important to you.
 It’s often easier to dedicate a space for them, like under a bed or in a set of drawers to keep your most valuable items.
 This way, it’s easier for you to declutter your things and you’ll see great results, allowing you to feel much prouder of the work you’ve done.

 With these top tips, you’ll find your decluttering journey much smoother than before and make much more progress!